LaunchCode-Education-Archived/csharp-web-development/src/chapters/vstools/msbuild.rst

 .. admonition:: Question

-   QUESTION:
+   What is the language of the C# project file?

    a.
-ANS
+MSBuild

    b.
-ANS
+C#

-   c.
-ANS
+   c. csproj

    d.
-ANS
+XML

-.. ans;
+.. ans: d, xml

 .. admonition:: Question

-   QUESTION:
+   What is the element type used for the individual units of the build process?

-   a.
-ANS
+   a. item

-   b.
-ANS
+   b. task

-   c.
-ANS
+   c. property

-   d.
-ANS
+   d. target

-.. ans;
+.. ans: b, task